 Walt Lafty on “Walt Whitman, the Civil War’s Poet Patriot”

-Walt will focus on how the Civil War impacted the writings of Walt Whitman and his contributions to the war effort.
+Walt described how the Civil War impacted the writings of Walt Whitman and his contributions to the war effort.

 For over 30 years, Walt Lafty Jr. has been an amateur genealogist and has researched three direct ancestors who served in the Civil War.
 With that information and a lifelong interest in history, he began studying and participating in Civil War history.
 Since that time, Walt joined various groups dedicated to preserving the memory of those ancestors and civil war history.
 Those groups include: Sons of Union Veterans of the Civil War (SUVCW), Bucks County CWRT, DELVAL CWRT, Old Baldy CWRT, and the G.A.R.
 Museum and Library.